gnosisguild/zodiac-pilot/README.md

 > Again we communicate via `window.postMessage`.
 That way we connect Ganache to the WalletConnect provider in the extension page so it can fork the active network.
 > At the same time, we connect the Dapp injected provider to [`ForkProvider`](src/providers/ForkProvider.ts) in the host page, which forwards requests to the Ganache provider running in the ganache iframe.

-### Wrapping of transactions
+### Submitting transactions

 A batch of recorded transaction can finally be submitted as a multi-send transaction.
-Zodiac Pilot is currently geared to submitting transactions via a [Roles mod](https://github.com/gnosis/zodiac-modifier-roles), which means that the multi-send call needs to wrapped in a Roles mod's `execTransactionWithRole` call.
+Zodiac Pilot can be configured to submit transactions directly to the Safe if the Pilot account is an owner of delegate, or to route the transaction through Zodiac mods.
-This is implemented in the [WrappingProvider](src/providers/WrappingProvider.ts).
+This is implemented in [WrappingProvider](src/providers/WrappingProvider.ts).

-In the future, we plan to make Zodiac Pilot more generally useful, meaning that users will be able to customize the exact way of transaction wrapping.
+It currently supports the [Roles](https://github.com/gnosis/zodiac-modifier-roles) and [Delay](https://github.com/gnosis/zodiac-modifier-delay) mods.

 ### Overview of providers